SFU-CMPT-201/lecture-notes/02-fork-exec-wait.md

 ## How to Read a Man Page

+* Reading a man page is the main way to learn how to use a system call.
+However, it takes practice to effectively read a man page.
 * Read the function signature first (and the header files).
 Carefully examine the return type and all parameters.
 A parameter can be either an input or an output.
 Find out what it is for each parameter.